| |

 Surviving the End of the School Year

-Tip #1: Be Present While Looking Forward.
+Tip #1: Be Present While Looking Forward

 The first tip is to be present in the moment while looking forward to next year.
 Your students have grown attached to you over the last nine or ten months of school.
-The thought of not seeing you every day or next year can be sad, scary, or unsettling.

 Meeting these new faces ahead of time can help calm students’ nerves and apprehension about next year.

-Tip #2: Practice Patience.
+Tip #2: Practice Patience

 Practicing patience is always important as a teacher, but especially at the end of the school year.
 Understand that your students are just as excited for summer as you are.

-Tip #3: Take Time For Self-Care.
+Tip #3: Take Time For Self-Care

 Don’t forget to take time for yourself.
 Grab a cup of coffee and drink it before it gets cold.
 Put your cell phone away and get lost in a Netflix series.
 Whatever self-care is to you, take the time to do something for yourself.
 It’ll make surviving the end of the school year so much easier.

-Tip #4: Remember and Reflect.
+Tip #4: Remember and Reflect

-At the end of the school year, it’s important to set aside time for activities with kindergarten students to talk about and reflect on their school year.
+At the end of the school year, it’s important to set aside time for end of year activities for kindergarten students to talk about and reflect on their school year.
 They can write about their experiences, draw a picture, or simply talk about it with their friends and teachers.

 Memory Books are a fantastic way for students to reflect on the year and document their thoughts and experiences from the year.
 Students will have a blast being creative while remembering the special times they’ve had.

-Tip #5: Attitude is Everything.
+Tip #5: Attitude is Everything

 Even though you may be stressed out, worn out, and on the verge of checking out, it’s important to keep a positive attitude.
 It’s so easy to get upset or frustrated over an unexpected schedule change and snap at your kiddos.
 Try your best to go with the flow, have a back-up plan, and keep cool.